 - IELTS 6.5 overall, with no less than 6.0 in any component.

 - UK fees

 - International fees

 Our MSc Economics allows you to apply economics to practical questions to inform decision making.
 Economics at Leeds is interdisciplinary, drawing together different areas of knowledge to understand cause and effect relationships in the world around us.

 Based in Leeds University Business School, this course centres on advanced economics and econometrics, engaging with cutting-edge research within the discipline.

 You’ll gain unique insight into pressing economic issues, from the microeconomics of firms and markets to the macroeconomics of the global economy.
-Optional modules will also allow you to tailor your learning to your interests or career plans.
+Optional modules allow you to tailor your learning to your interests or career plans.

 Approach the study of Economics in a highly interdisciplinary way, understanding global challenges by drawing on expertise from one of the major hubs of heterodox economics research in the UK.